l0k18/docker-gentoo-steemd/README.md

     source init.sh

+I recommend on the servers you use this script that you put this on your shell startup script, it will make it a lot simpler for you.
+While you are still in the `dkr` directory, run this command:

+    echo "source `pwd`/init.sh" >> ~/.bashrc

+Substitute `.bashrc` with `.zshrc` if you, like me, use zsh.

 Note that you can 'source' this file from any other part of the filesystem and it will still know where its' parent directory and all the bits are.